-5.1 Standard truth maintenance systems
+4.1.
+Standard truth maintenance systems

-Once a bridge rule is fired and tries to inject a formula into a context, it is the responsibility of the context to maintain consistency.
+Once a bridge rule has fired and tries to inject a formula into a context, it is the responsibility of the context to maintain consistency.
 In the simplest case, it checks, whether the formula to be inserted is inconsistent with the existing theory of the context and if it finds this to be the case, rejects the proposed injection.
-If no conflict is detected (i.e. the opposite of the formula to be injected is not present in the current theory of the context), then the formula is added to the theory.

 This is a very simplistic approach that only allows monotonic updates.
 More sophisticated truth maintenance systems can handle non-monotonic updates or belief revision.
 A formula which contradicts the existing theory in a context can still be inserted, but some machinery must then revise the theory to make it consistent again (by removing some of the causes of the contradiction).
-Two main approaches whose use we are investigating currently are justification-based truth maintenance systems like the one proposed by Doyle [12] and assumption-based truth maintenance systems following the work by deKleer [9].
+Two main approaches whose use we are investigating currently are justification-based truth maintenance systems like the one proposed by Doyle [9] and assumption-based truth maintenance systems following the work by deKleer [7].